Creative Digital Media Production Diploma [Film and Television Production] (double course)

 What will I study?

 This largely practical course focusses on developing the technical skills required for working in film and television production.
 The units covered allow you to develop a professional understanding of the industry and the skills required to work within it.
 You will work in partnership with real media companies, pitching and producing work that responds to real briefs.
 You will work in production crews to script, storyboard, produce (both using single camera and multi camera shoots), edit and present documentary, film and television products.
-There is no external examination on this course.
-However, you will be required to create a product that responds to a brief, set by the examination board.
-This is externally assessed
+Productions will include stop-motion, music videos, short narratives and advertising and marketing.
+There are two external set practical examinations which are completed in timed conditions.

 Is this course right for me?